bidiweb/wish/wish.md

 ##Core Spec (v0.2)

 WiSH essentially layers a WS compatible framing over HTTP (semantics only).
+WiSH stands for Web in Strict HTTP.

 WiSH follows the basic [WebSocket framing] [1] as following: